n8n-io/bash-dash/README.md

 ### Call a test Webhook

-Calling a test webhook is possible by adding as last parameter `--test`.
-It will then call the URL that got defined as `TEST-URL` or if none got defined it replaces `/webhook/` with `/webhook-test/` on the URL.
+Calling a test webhook is possible by adding `--test` as the last parameter.
+It will then call the URL that was defined as `TEST-URL`.
+If a test webhook wasn't defined, it replaces `/webhook/` with `/webhook-test/` in the URL.

 ## Examples